giantpinkrobots/bootqt/README.md

 # Why?

 I know there are many other alternatives to Bootqt.
 But I wanted to try making an app using Qt.
 This is my first such project.
 Also I haven't seen such a tool that is made with Qt and integrates well with KDE Plasma.

+# Special Thanks

+Thanks to [@zocker-160](https://github.com/zocker-160) for giving me support on making Bootqt Flatpak compatible, going as far as writing the Flatpak yml file for me.